 Willa Cather’s Ultimate New Mexico Book

-Once inside the pueblo grounds, photography is not allowed so we stored our cameras out of sight as soon as we passed the entrance sign.
-Even if you are on the pueblo site and see no signs that prohibit photography, New Mexico residents will advise against photography of pueblos as a sign of respect.
-The Isleta Pueblo has a closely congregated population of approximately 58,000, so it is unlikely that your activities at the site will go unnoticed.
+Once inside the pueblo grounds, photography is not allowed so we stored our cameras away as soon as we passed the entrance sign.
+Even if you are on the pueblo site and see no signs that prohibit photography, New Mexico residents will strongly advise against photography of pueblos as a sign of respect.
+The Isleta Pueblo has a closely congregated population of a typical mid-size town, so it is unlikely that your activities at the site will go unnoticed.

 You can also get a strong sense of the presence of Willa Cather at the Inn of the Turquoise Bear, known to the locals as the Witter Bynner house, because she stayed there and still has a room named for her.